daydreamersjp/opt-coupon-dist/README.md

 <br /><br />

-# Let's Reveiw the Results
+# Let's Review the Results
 Here let's review the results and discuss what we can think next.

 ## Can we use budget amount as the decision variable and ROI as the objective?